MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Mathematical Visual Training

 \subsection{Stage 3: Instruction Tuning}

-Lastly, we leverage MAVIS-Instruct to endow MLLMs with CoT reasoning and problem-solving capabilities in visual mathematics.
+On top of that, we leverage MAVIS-Instruct to endow MLLMs with CoT reasoning and problem-solving capabilities in visual mathematics.
 The detailed rationales within each problem's solution provide high-quality reasoning guidance for MLLMs, significantly enhancing their step-by-step CoT process.
-Furthermore, the adopted text-lite, vision-dominant, and vision-only problem formats facilitate MLLMs to capture more essential information from the visual embeddings for problem-solving, rather than relying on shortcuts to only process the textual content within questions.
-During this stage, we unfreeze both the projection layer and the LoRA~\cite{hu2021lora}-based LLM to perform a thorough instruction-following tuning, which finally results in MAVIS-7B.
+Furthermore, as we have minimized the redundancy within question texts during the construction process, such text-lite problem formats, referring to MathVerse~\citep{zhang2024mathverse}, facilitate MLLMs to capture more essential information from the visual embeddings for problem-solving, rather than relying on shortcuts to only process the textual content.
+In this stage, we unfreeze both the projection layer and apply LoRA~\citep{hu2021lora} for the LLM for a thorough tuning.